The Purpose of a Meeting Agenda: Productivity and Efficiency

 There will always be areas of workflow that employees might need further clarification on, so don’t deny employees the perfect opportunity to obtain their desired answers.

-Hence, include a question and answer session in the meeting agenda.
-Moreover, a question and answer session ensures important areas of discourse are covered during the meeting, just in case you left them out while creating the agenda.
+Include a question and answer session in the meeting agenda.
+A question and answer session ensures important areas of discourse are covered during the meeting, just in case you left them out while creating the agenda.

 After deliberations, there should be a closing segment where managers can review all the discussions and offer encouragement to employees.
 In this segment, special commendations and recognitions can be presented to deserving employees.

 A board meeting agenda principally functions to provide organization to meetings.
-It introduces a sequential flow into the conduct of meetings.
-Moreover, a meeting agenda adequately gets employees set for the meeting.
+It introduces a sequential flow into the conduct of meetings and adequately gets employees set for the meeting.

 By having specific time durations for every aspect of a staff meeting, an agenda ensures meetings run within a specified timeframe without losing the essence of the meeting.
-Also, the time-management features of meeting agendas spur employees’ interest and participation.
+The time-management features of meeting agendas spur employees’ interest and participation.

 Assigning tasks without proper follow-up is counterproductive.
 It either ends up not being done or partially carried out.
 A meeting agenda can help teams leverage routine company meetings as accountability sessions.